-All installed licenses appear in the right pane.

-- 3 Right-click a Management Server POL-bound license and select Bind. - 4 Select the Layer 2 Firewall element and click Select.
+- 1) Select .
+Configuration, then browse to Administration. - Browse to Licenses > Engine.
+All installed licenses appear in the right pane. - 3) Right-click a Management Server POL-bound license and select Bind. - 4) Select the Layer 2 Firewall element and click Select.
 The license is now bound to the selected Layer 2 Firewall element.

-If you bound the license to an incorrect element, right-click the license and select Unbind.
+Tip: If you bound the license to an incorrect element, right-click the license and select Unbind.

-You are now ready to transfer the configuration to the Layer 2 Firewall engines.
+Transfer the configuration to the Layer 2 Firewall engines.

-BConfiguring McAfee NGFW engines as Master Engines and Virtual Security Engines
+Configuring NGFW Engines as Master NGFW Engines and Virtual NGFW Engines